All Episodes

 I have been saving this story for just such a call as we had from the guy in Mesa, Arizona.

-And here's the politico just excitedly breathlessly excited about a new era of public health activism unlike any before.
+And here's the Politico just excitedly, breathlessly excited about a new era of public health activism, unlike any before.

-Any health care reform plan that Obama signs is almost certain to call for nutrition counseling, obesity screenings and wellness programs at workplaces and community centers.
+Any health care reform plan that Obama signs is almost certain to call for nutrition counseling, obesity screenings, and wellness programs at workplaces and community centers.

-The president is filling top posts at Health and Human Services with officials who outlawed trans fats, banned public smoking, or required restaurants to provide a calorie count with that slice of banana cream pie.
+The president is filling top posts at health and human services with officials who outlawed trans fats, banned public smoking, or required restaurants to provide a calorie count with that slice of banana cream pie.

 Barack and Michelle Obama sweat through a morning workout before most Americans step out of bed.

-They receive almost as much attention for their toned bodies as they do for their policies, which for the first lady includes an early concentration on healthful eating.
+They receive almost as much attention for their toned bodies as they do for their policies, which for the First Lady includes an early concentration on healthful eating.

-And they marked their fire uh first Easter at the White House by organizing an Easter egg roll that focused on exercise.
+She made headlines worldwide for planting a vegetable garden, and they marked their first Easter at the White House by organizing an Easter egg roll that focused on exercise.

-Former President George W. Bush was equally devoted to fitness, but he never gave it a prominent role in policymaking, uh, as public health experts expect from Obama.
+Former President George W. Bush was equally devoted to fitness, but he never gave it a prominent role in policymaking, as public health experts expect from Obama.

 That's precisely because Bush did not try to nag and force people to his personal decisions, because Bush was not a damn authoritarian liberal.